Staff

 JordanPic.jpg

-Jordan has over 20 years of experience in communications, public relations, fundraising and community outreach.
+Jordan has over 20 years of experience in communications, public relations, and community outreach.
 She is an award-winning documentary filmmaker with a proven history of creating and sharing powerful social justice stories that mobilize communities to create change.
-Jordan specializes in developing and executing communications and development strategies aimed at increasing public awareness of NEIP’s mission to correct and prevent wrongful convictions, tapping vital public support, while also amplifying the stories of those most impacted, helping exonerees and their family members to share, heal, and inspire action.
+Jordan specializes in developing and executing communications strategies aimed at increasing public awareness of NEIP’s mission to correct and prevent wrongful convictions, tapping vital public support, while also amplifying the stories of those most impacted, helping exonerees and their family members to share, heal, and inspire action.
 Pronouns: she/her/hers

 Shar’Day Taylor